 - One-hand auto-fold for quick packing and storage

-- Lightweight and designed to fit most airplane overhead bins
+- Lightweight at 16 lbs, fits most airplane overhead bins

-- Limitless reclining positions for naps on the go
+- Multiple reclining positions for naps on the go

 - Extended UPF 50+ canopy plus included rain cover